kujenga/curves/README.md

 75 pts for a B,
 85 pts for an A.

-###
+### Scoring metrics
-- When an object is selected, the user may hold down 'A' to add control points to the selected object by clicking.
+- Select control points through clicks.
 [5 pts]
-- When no keys are pressed and the user presses the mouse button, the object at the mouse cursor (if there is any) becomes selected.
+- Object at the mouse cursor becomes selected if clicked.
 [15 pts if this works approximately, (*) 25 pts if this works exactly]
     - implement line clipping, and clip objects to a small window around the cursor (knowledge-hungry student's way)
     - use OpenGL selection mode (OpenGL expert way)
 - Support Catmull-Clark subdivision curves, created by clicking control points while holding key 'C'.
 [20 pts]
 - Support Catmull-Rom splines, created by clicking control points while holding key 'R'.
 [25 pts]
-- Support cubic Hermite interpolation splines, created by clicking control points while holding key 'U'.
+- Support cubic Hermite interpolation splines.
 Derivatives at control points should be manually editable.
 Extra controls should be displayed to allow the user to adjust derivatives. [(*) 35 pts]
 - Support dragging control points of the selected curve.
 [10 pts]
-- When an object is selected, pressing the 'F' key should turn the curve into a polygon that fills the curve.
+- When an object is selected, pressing the 'F' key to fill it.
 [5 pts if it works for convex shapes, (*) 20 pts if it works for non-self-intersecting curves, (*) 25 points if it works for any curve]
+- Display the current number of curves in the corner using Bezier curves to form the numbers (steal control points from http://jackf.net/bezier-clock/) [20 pts]